MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/flex-layout.md

 </ContentPage>
 ```

-The CSS stylesheet is referenced in the first line of the `Resources` section:
+The CSS style sheet is referenced in the first line of the `Resources` section:

 ```xaml
 <StyleSheet Source="CatalogItemsStyles.css" />